GeertGiebens/DIY_LocoNet_S88_DCC/Files Output PCB/README.md

 ### Under construction (09/05/2023)

+     PCB gerber file to follow later, to be modified

 ### Brief explanation of controlling outputs PCB via LocoNet commands:

 The addresses to which the outputs react can be set in binary via DIP1-7 in steps of 16. (maximum range 2048)